-After you have installed the patches in your patch kit, you can remove some or all of the patches by returning to the preinstall stage, rerunning dupatch, and selecting the "Patch Deletion" item in the Main Menu at any time prior to issuing the clu_upgrade switch command.
+After you have installed the patches in your patch kit, you can remove some or all of the patches by returning to the install stage, rerunning dupatch, and selecting the Patch Deletion item in the Main Menu at any time prior to issuing the clu_upgrade switch command.
 See Section 4.11 for information about removing patches with dupatch.